 If you want to download the plans for this double x coffee table, head over to my free resource library page and scroll down to build plans section.
 My free downloads are available exclusively for my subscribers.
 If you have yet to subscribe, don’t fret, it’s super easy!
 Just click here and enter your email.
 From there you’ll get a confirmation email with a special secret password to access my free resource library page.

-On to what you’ll need to complete this build…
+Ok, let’s move on to what you’ll need to complete this build.

 This post contains affiliate links, meaning, at no additional cost to you, I will make a commission if you click-through and make a purchase.

 ****Don’t forget to use glue on all of your joints!